-Can MBT Arjun be called ‘truly' Indigenous?
+Can MBT Arjun be called ‘truly' indigenous?

-Indian Army heavily uses Russian made relies heavily on T-90 tanks despite the availability of 'Made in India' MBT Arjun.
+Indian Army heavily relies on Russian made T-90 tanks despite the availability of 'Made in India' MBT Arjun.
 The reason why the Indian Army relies heavily on T-90s is because of considerable delays and other problems in Arjun's development from the 1990s to the 2000s.

 The fact that the sanction to develop MBT Arjun was cleared in 1974 and several prototypes developed since were rejected by the Army makes it amply clear that Arjun will not be replacing T-90's anytime soon.
 The Indian Army placed initial orders for 124 tanks in March 2000.
 The first batch of five tanks was delivered in August 2004 and a total of 45 had been delivered by May 2009.
 The army received all 124 tanks by 2011.

 In March and April 2010, comparative trials on manoeuvrability of the Arjun MBT and the Russian T-90 tank in Rajasthan deserts resulted in a better performance from the Arjun tank.
-This is what prompted the Indian Army to order 124 advanced tanks in May 2010, this time mkII.
+This is what prompted the Indian Army to order 124 advanced tanks in May 2010, this time mk-II.

 All this is fine and even efforts of the DRDO to constantly improve Arjun ought to be appreciated.
 The question here is that can Arjun be truly called indigrnously made?
 A TOI reported published in 2014 said that 55% of the tank is still made of imported parts.
 By 2015 it was having quality problems with the fleet.
 The Army faced major technical issues with its 'indigenous' Arjun tanks, as a significant proportion of its fleet became inoperable and was non-serviceable due to continued maintenance problems associated with foreign components.